4/26/2011 3:10:34 PM

 • The AHS Zoo School of North Carolina conducted energy audits to help individuals and businesses cut back on power usage, rewarding participants with donated packs of CFL bulbs.

-• The Care Bears of Ohio created a My Actions website that promotes simple CO2-reducing actions and calculates their impact.
+• The Care Bears of Ohio created a website that promotes simple CO2-reducing actions and calculates their impact.
 They collected hundreds of pledges from as far away as Hungary, plus from local residents and 33,000 Boy Scouts.

 • The Earth Club of Wisconsin focused on recycling and planting trees, attracting more than 200 volunteers for a tree-planting day and distributing their distinctive Polar Bearrels (used Coca-Cola barrels turned into recycling bins) around town.